corefault/dieinnerenwerte/readme.md

 * oxygen value
 * visualization of the data in a live chart

+the web application supports two modes

+* realtime (default)
+* simulation mode with mock requests (use #debug in url)

+the pulsoxymeter reports status information about the device itself like sensor loss or low battery. this status is displayed in the upper right corner and traced in the protocol window.

 ## alarmsystem

 the application can define ranges for an alarm to inform the user.